 - Reply of assessee to keep the demand in abeyance - An application for stay of disputed demand must be made before the Assessing Officer before the expiry of time prescribed in notice of demand - Reply should be with reasons stating how the assessee is entitled for stay of recovery, how addition made was not proper, financial difficulties etc. - The asseessee must request for stay of recovery till the appeal is disposed.
-If the issue is covered by jurisdictional High or Apex Court, refer the case laws.

-Assessee may also refer the financial difficulties faced by the assessee.
+If the issue is covered by jurisdictional High or Apex Court, refer the case laws. - Assessee may also refer the financial difficulties faced by the assessee.
 How the assessee is complying with the guidelines laid down by the courts may also be demonstrated.
-This will help Page 31 the assessee, when they approach for stay of recovery before Commissioner or High Court.
+This will help the assessee, when they approach for stay of recovery before Commissioner or High Court. - One may also request that if the Assessing Officer decides to proceed further one more opportunity of personal hearing may be given.